Phone: 0411 209 802

 Included in the day will be discussion of your own experiences in hearing stories told and how particular stories address common experiences such as: fear of failure, loss of control, loss of happiness, facing evil, seeing that bad things happen, longing for peace and resolution, finding helpers along the way and discovering hope.

-All those who work with children and want to best use the power of story.
+All those who work with children and adults, who want to integrate the power and wisdom of stories into their practice.
 Psychologists, school counsellors, social workers, teachers, case workers, child and family counsellors, psychotherapists, pastoral workers, other allied health professionals and students of these disciplines.
 Provisional psychologists can attend at student rates.

 Kim Billington - Masters in Counselling, Masters in Narrative Therapy and Community Work, Bachelors in Education.